deckgo/deckdeckgo/CONTRIBUTING.md

 2. Translate the text of the pages "index, enterprise and discover" in their related [json](https://github.com/deckgo/deckdeckgo/tree/master/site/src/assets/i18n/) data.
 3. Translate all other pages directly in their related Javascript files (we did not extract the text from the "simple" page).
 4. Provide a translation for the [meta](https://github.com/deckgo/deckdeckgo/blob/master/site/gatsby-config.js) description.

+### Remote

+The remote control is not yet translated.
+If you think that's a must, let us now!

+### Docs

+We don't plan to translate the documentation for developers, it seems like quite a big task.
+That being said, we are welcoming contributions.
+If you are up to, for sure that would be awesome!

 [deckdeckgo]: https://deckdeckgo.com